Areas of Focus

 Home / Areas of Focus / Fear

-Fear is an emotional state that is generated by a perceived threat in the present or the future.
+Fear is an emotional state generated by a perceived threat, whether present or anticipated.

-It can manifest in many areas of life, including fears of commitment, rejection, criticism, failure, and violence.
-Correctly perceiving a person or situation as threatening is an asset.
-Incorrectly perceiving a threat may result in unwanted consequences, and is described below.
+It can manifest in many areas of life, including fear of commitment, rejection, criticism, failure, and violence.
+Accurately perceiving a person or situation as threatening is an asset.
+Perceiving threat where none exists carries its own costs, as described below.

-Freud’s Pleasure Principle – simply defined as the imperative to maximize pleasure and minimize pain – assists in understanding our general response to fear: we avoid it.
-The particular cause of a fear is individual-specific and often relates to an earlier experience of hurt which undermined psychological safety.
-For example, a childhood history involving emotional closeness and hurt may develop into commitment fears in adulthood.
-This serves a protective function by ensuring that others do not get too close, although potentially healthy relationships are also undermined.
-In short, historical experiences involving a response of fear tend to result in the misinterpretation of new experiences as threatening.
+Freud's Pleasure Principle, the imperative to maximise pleasure and minimise pain, helps explain our general response to fear: we avoid it.
+The specific cause of a fear is individual and often traces back to an earlier experience of hurt that undermined psychological safety.
+For example, a childhood in which emotional closeness was repeatedly paired with hurt may develop into a fear of commitment in adulthood.
+The fear serves a protective function by keeping others at a distance, although it also undermines potentially healthy relationships.
+In short, earlier experiences that produced fear make new experiences feel threatening, whether or not they are.

 References